 - Old Shame: As per usual, Miyazaki is not proud of a lot of his work on this film/series.
 Much of the commentary accompanying various watercolour posters in the artbook are him saying how drawings "look[ed] wrong" or were too difficult to make or something else.
 The guy is known to be one of the most relentless self-critics in existence and has a well-deserved reputation for grouchiness, so this is just par for the course.
 At this point, most fans ignore him when he criticizes himself.

 - Self-Adaptation: Miyazaki is both the manga's author and the film's director.
-He actually starting writing the manga specifically so the movie could be funded.

 - Troubled Production: The movie's making was a dire process.
 Topcraft was heavily understaffed and was forced to hire extra animators, among them a young Hideaki Anno, who later revealed he had to sleep under his desk in the Topcraft offices because there was neither time nor money for regular lodging.